 Anyway, I see the same old tired things come up over and over again, and they are all wrong.
 Here they are, but first, a picture of a cat:

-Holy shit no. Look, the 1970s happened for a reason, namely, that having to set your aperture and shutter speed manually is boring.
+Not really.
+The 1970s happened for a reason, namely, that having to set your aperture and shutter speed manually is boring.
 Hey, if you want to disagree, I have a 1938 Ensign Selfix you can borrow any time.
 But that doesn't even have a meter!
 Well, exactly!
 If you're using your meter to gauge your exposure why are you making life harder for yourself by setting things manually?

 Yes, there's a limited place for shooting fully manual; if you're one of the people that needs to do this, then I don't need to explain to you what this place is.